melcantwell27/phase2-project-DreamyIceCreamy/README.md

 This project is to showcase the React skills built during Phase 2.

 My "Dreamy Ice Creamy" site, there is a NavBar with "Menu", "New Recipe", and "About" links.
 Upon USER click of ...
-1. Menu: a list of recipes & their iamges will populate
+1. Menu: a list of recipes & their images will populate
 2. [a recipe card within] Menu: the image & recipe/ingredients of the selected recipe will show in a new page
 3. New Recipe, users can submit a form to add a recipe name, recipe/ingredients, and imageUrl.
   a.
 Upon form submission, the site will navigate to show the new recipe page.